discretegames/runmany/README.md

 ## Comments and EOF Trigger

-Though not crucial, comments and a way to prematurely exit are provided for convenience as part of the .many file syntax.
+Though not crucial, comments and a way to prematurely exit are provided for convenience as part of .many file syntax.

 Any line in a .many file starting with `%%%|` and ending `|%%%` (possibly with trailing whitespace) is considered a comment and is completely ignored.